-United Continental Holdings Inc. (UAL) Chief Executive Officer Jeff Smisek vowed to win back passengers who switched to other airlines in recent months because of chronic tardy flights.
+United Continental Holdings Inc. (UAL:US) Chief Executive Officer Jeff Smisek vowed to win back passengers who switched to other airlines in recent months because of chronic tardy flights.

 The world’s largest carrier is trying to improve operations as it meshes its United and Continental units after 28 percent of flights arrived late during the third quarter and the number of passengers carried dropped 3.2 percent.
 That on-time arrival rate was considered low by U.S. industry standards, especially in a quarter that includes summer months free of snow.